-- 1. Each TSO of each synchronous area shall share the contents of its synchronous area operational agreement with its NRA or, where applicable, with another relevant national authority no later than one month before its applicability. - 2.
+- 1. Each TSO of each synchronous area shall share the contents of its synchronous area operational agreement with its regulatory authority or, where applicable, with another competent authority no later than one month before its applicability. - 2.
 All TSOs of each synchronous area shall notify the contents of their synchronous area operational agreement available to ENTSO for Electricity for publication no later than one week after its entry into force. - 3.
-Each TSO of each LFC block shall share the contents of its LFC block operational agreement with its NRA or, where applicable, with another relevant national authority.
+Each TSO of each LFC block shall share the contents of its LFC block operational agreement with its regulatory authority or, where applicable, with another competent authority.